 Initiated: The loan issuance is created;

-Active: Buyer engages the loan issuance;
+Active: The taker engages the loan issuance;

-Complete Engaged: Buyer pays back in time;
+Complete Engaged: The taker pays back the borrowed token in time;

 Complete not Engaged: The issuance expires with no engagement;

-The buyer fails to deposit the collateral;
+The taker fails to deposit the collateral token in time;